Ricci flow on surfaces with conic singularities: Abstract

 \section{Abstract}

 We establish short-time existence of the Ricci flow on surfaces with a finite number of conic points, all with cone angle between $0$ and $2\pi$, with cone angles remain fixed or changing in some smooth prescribed way.
-For the angle-preserving flow we prove long-time existence; if the angles satisfy the Troyanov condition, this flow converges exponentially to the unique constant curvature metric with these cone angles; if this condition fails, the flow converges to a soliton and the conformal factor blows up at precisely one point.
-This is the one-dimensional version of the Hamilton--Tian conjecture.
+For the angle-preserving flow we prove long-time existence; if the angles satisfy the Troyanov condition, this flow converges exponentially to the unique constant curvature metric with these cone angles; if this condition fails, the conformal factor blows up at precisely one point.
+This is a first step towards the one-dimensional version of the Hamilton--Tian conjecture.
 These geometric results rely on a new refined regularity theorem for solutions of linear parabolic equations on manifolds with conic singularities.
-This is proved using methods from geometric microlocal analysis.
+This is proved using methods from geometric microlocal analysis which is the main novelty of this article.